Microlocal Analysis of Quantum Fields on Curved Spacetimes: Globally hyperbolic spacetimes

-The most useful space is $\cinf_{\rm sc}(M)$, the other spaces appear naturally when discussing properties of the {\em retarded/advanced inverses} for Klein-Gordon operators, see Subsect. \ref{sec4.2} below.

-It is proved in \cite[Thm.
-3.1]{S1} that a closed set $A\subset M$ is future/past time compact iff there exists a Cauchy surface $\Sigma$ in $M$ such that $A\subset J_{\pm}(\Sigma)$.
+It is proved in \cite[Theorem 3.1]{S1} that a closed set $A\subset M$ is future/past time compact iff there exists a Cauchy surface $\Sigma$ in $M$ such that $A\subset J_{\pm}(\Sigma)$.

-Let us now explain the topologies of these spaces.
-If $B\subset M$ is closed, let us denote by $\cinf(B)$, resp. $\cD'(B)$ the smooth functions, resp. distributions with support in $B$, equipped with the $\cinf(M)$, resp. $\cD'(M)$ topology.
-The topologies of the above spaces are defined as the inductive limits:
+Now let us describe the topologies of these spaces.
+If $B\subset M$ is closed, we denote by $\cinf(B)$, resp. $\cD'(B)$, the smooth functions, resp. distributions with support in $B$, equipped with the $\cinf(M)$, resp. $\cD'(M)$ topology.
+The topologies of the above spaces are defined as the following inductive limits: